Clay handbuilding

 Creative, FUN, and a little messy

-We offer templates to help you make a things like cups, simple vases and even a teapot if you’re feeling adventurous, or you can make free form shapes.
+Templates can help you make cups, simple vases and even a teapot if you’re feeling adventurous, or you can make free form shapes.

 When the items are done we’ll bake them and they’ll turn solid and white.
-About two weeks later they’re ready for painting.
-Please se below
+About two weeks later they’re ready for optional painting.

 The most important tip is to attach pieces properly.
 The surfaces of the pieces must be scratched up (scored) and wetted a little to make them gooey.
 Then press them together and wiggle a little.
 If the pieces are joined without proper scoring, they’ll most likely separate during baking.

 You must avoid large, solid chunks of clay so don’t for example make a snowman from three solid balls of clay.
 The walls should be no more than two centimeters thick at most.
-If it is a hollow shape there must be an airhole for the moisture to escape.
+If it’s a hollow shape there must be an airhole for the moisture to escape.

-The clay dries quickly if left sitting out so wrap up pieces you’re not immediately using.
+The clay dries quickly if left sitting out so wrap up clay you’re not immediately using.

 We bake the items carefully after an appropriate drying period, but we cannot guarantee that the items are intact after baking.
 If you follow the tips in the other column the chances of success will be greatly improved.